FirmanFathoni/freehackquest-writeups/reverse/200_easy_web/README.md

 	[keva] f0X

-Solve by author:
+Solution:

-* deobfuscate JS
+* Deobfuscating the JS
-* find a piece of code to decode base64 login/pass
+* Finding the piece of code to decode the base64 `login/pass`
-* decrypt login/pass, using a modified key
+* Decrypting the `login/pass`, using the modified key
-* flag is it_was_easy
+* Flag: it_was_easy